Theo-D/holbertonschool-fariza_solidaire/stage_2/README.md

 This project aims to support **Zafira Solidaire**'s team in fulfilling their mission by improving the management of the association's core operations.
 It will also serve as a platform for stakeholders—such as potential users, investors and public authorities—to know about and stay informed about the association’s actions and services.

-The **MVP** (Munimum Viable Product) we are working on here should provide the following services among others to come:
+The **MVP** (Minimum Viable Product) we are working on here should provide the following services among others to come:

 | Feature Name           | Service provided |
 | ---------------------- | ---------------- |